Transgender (M-F) Breast Augmentation

 Cost for Transgender Breast Augmentation

-Total cost for single-stage transgender (M-F) breast augmentation with cohesive silicone gel implants is approximately $7950; two-stage placement of tissue expanders (1st operation) is approximately $8300, with second stage removal of expanders and placement of permanent silicone gel prostheses (2nd operation) approximately $5900.
-While the two-stage process is more costly and time-consuming than a single stage, we have found that in the appropriate patients who are better served by tissue expansion to create proper-sized pockets for proportional and beautifully-shaped breasts, total costs and time to achieve the desired result is actually less than 3 or 4 individual $7000-8000 operations, not to mention the time off work or social activities!
+Total cost for single-stage transgender (M-F) breast augmentation with cohesive silicone gel implants is approximately $8500; two-stage placement of tissue expanders (1st operation) is approximately $8750, with second stage removal of expanders and placement of permanent silicone gel prostheses (2nd operation) approximately $6500.
+While the two-stage process is more costly and time-consuming than a single stage, we have found that in the appropriate patients who are better served by tissue expansion to create proper-sized pockets for proportional and beautifully-shaped breasts, total costs and time to achieve the desired result is actually less than 3 or 4 individual $7300-8500 operations, not to mention the time off work or social activities!
 Exact cost quotes are always given at the time of complimentary consultation with our American Board of Plastic surgery-certified plastic surgeons.
-Cash discounts and financing options are available.
+Financing options are available.

 Because of the high demand for free consultations with our plastic surgeons, our staff will ask for a credit card number in order to schedule a consultation; there is no charge whatsoever for appointments that are kept–you will be charged $100 only if you fail to keep a scheduled appointment, or fail to cancel at least 48 hours in advance of your appointment time–for Monday appointments, you must cancel no later than noon on the previous Thursday; for Tuesday appointments, you must cancel by noon on the previous Friday.